mariopenglee/LMPerformance/README.md

 # Language Model Performance App
-a couple of tools to test OPENAI language model performance on a variety of tasks, compared between each other and humans. made with react and openai API.
+a couple of tools to test OPENAI language model performance on a variety of tasks, compared between each other and humans. a next.js app with openai API integrations.
 ## Available Tools
 ### AMA
 Ask Me Anything.